hustf/BitmapMaps.jl/README.md

 # How does it do it?

-Rendering the finished bitmaps is not expected to run in one go.
-As a minimum, a folder hierarchy is established at the first go, user moves in data, and bitmaps are rendered after the second call.
+Rendering the finished bitmaps is not expected to run in one step.
+As a minimum:

-Intermediate step results are saved in a folder structure defined in an .ini file.
-The .ini file is generated automatically, but can be updated by user.
+- Step 1: `run_bitmapmap_pipeline()` => A folder hierarchy is established.
+- Step 2: User moves in elevation data.
+This may help: `copy_relevant_tifs_to_folder(source_folder, destination_folder)
+- Step 3: `run_bitmapmap_pipeline()` => User inspects rendered images.

+An .ini file is generated with default argument values.
+User updates arguments in the file (recommended) or by passing keywords to the pipeline.

-If an intermediate file is deleted, the corresponding step is triggered to rerun.
+If an intermediate file is deleted, the corresponding step is triggered to rerun - if an output file exists, the corresponing and the previous steps are skipped.

-Steps in the pipeline:
+Steps in the pipeline, in sequece:

 1) Define a `SheetMatrixBuilder` based on `home/BitmapMaps.ini`.
 Keywords overrule file values.
 Repl feedback for a preview of the bitmap's geographical extent and division into sheets (`define_builder`).
 2) Establish folder hierarchy for storing intermediate data (`establish_folder`).